 With the transfer of power in the House of Representatives after Tuesday’s midterm elections, environmental advocates are concerned about climate legislation and the nation’s growing green economy.
-I’m personally concerned about what the elections will mean for green jobs
+I’m personally concerned about what the elections will mean for green jobs in our nation.

 During a Wednesday afternoon news conference, President Obama briefly touched on these concerns: